 M.Ed. / M.S. in Special Education (Online)

 The online master’s degree in Special Education is intended for individuals with a solid background in education, behavior, disability, or related fields.
 A teaching certificate is not required, but teaching or clinical experience working with individuals with disabilities is highly desirable.
 Interested individuals should have a commitment to work in the field or pursue additional graduate training after receiving a degree.
 Additionally, the program works best for professionals who are self-motivated and can manage the rigor of a 36-credit hour, two-year fully online master’s program.
-Successful applicants to the program have been general educators, special educators, behavior coaches, registered behavior technician, administrators, counselors, and therapists.
+Successful graduates of the program have been general educators, special educators, behavior coaches, administrators, counselors, and therapists.

 Strong applicants are those who have: